“Exposure, travel and volunteering, I believe, are keys to success for any person.” -Mike F. Weaver, Founder of See and Serve America, Inc.

 See and Serve America has the following Community Outcomes:

-Participants return from the service learning tours with an increased knowledge base pertaining to community and intergenerational dialogue, a heightened cultural awareness, a greater understanding of leadership and camaraderie, and an uplifted spirit.
+Participants return from the service learning experiences with an increased knowledge base pertaining to community and intergenerational dialogue, a heightened cultural awareness, a greater understanding of leadership and camaraderie, and an uplifted spirit.

 Outcome # 2